 I was thrilled when I discovered that [target company name] has an opening for a Human Resources Generalist.
 I have [number of years] of professional experience working as a Human Resource Generalist.
 Given that I am highly skilled in [a couple of relevant hard and soft skills], this will help me meet and exceed your requirements and expectations.

 Your job ad clearly outlines that you want to hire a Human Resource Generalist experienced in [critical requirements for the job].
-While working at [current or most recent company you worked for] in [job position], I excelled at [projects completion, duties, and responsibilities supported by KPIs and other relevant metrics].
+While working at [current or most recent company you worked for] in [job position], I excelled at [project completion, duties, and responsibilities supported by KPIs and other relevant metrics].
 Therefore, I am confident that my expertise will help [target company name] achieve similar, if not better, results.

-I have become interested in applying at [target company name] because of [a couple of things you admire about the target company].
+I have become interested in applying to [target company name] because of [a couple of things you admire about the target company].
 First, I am always driven by my professional beliefs, and it was exciting to see that we share the same core values and mission.
 Second, I would be honored to receive an opportunity to grow professionally and develop at [target company name].

 It would be great if we could schedule an in-person meeting or a call so we could further discuss how my skills can help [target company name] achieve better results.